"It’s hard for me to express what Global Studies is to me,

 - Kiley Leduc, Global Studies major, Class of 2014

 "The beauty of Global Studies is that the classes and professors provide you with the necessary skills, resources, and passion to create your own definition of what it means to a global citizen.
 The classrooms look more like round-tables, as the desks almost always get put in a circle before class by the professor for the discussion that effortlessly ensues.
 The professors themselves often take a less traditional role in the day to day classroom, instead serving more as discussion facilitators, as meaningful discussions with our equally dedicated peers dominate most class time.
 Don't let that fool you though, as the professors are all incredible partners that bring a great deal of experience, dedication, and support with them to every class.
 Each course, professor, and student sheds unique light onto an array of cultures, geographical regions, and issues.
-Essentially, the Global Studies program, and the community we've developed, give you tools to make the world a better place every single day."
+Essentially, the Global Studies Department, and the community we've developed, give you tools to make the world a better place every single day."

 - Collin Anderson, Global Studies major, Class of 2015